Amlan

 Amlan, officially the Municipality of Amlan (Lungsod sa Amlan; Bayan ng Amlan), is a municipality in the province of Negros Oriental, Philippines.
 According to the 2024 census, it has a population of 26,566 people.

-Amlan was formerly known as New Ayuquitan.

-Amlan is 21 km from Dumaguete.

 History

+Nineteenth-century chronicler Licinio Ruiz referred to a settlement called Alman, which was reportedly named after a superior variety of guava.
+By 1818, Spanish records indicate that the area had 640 tributes, corresponding to a population of 3,281 residents, including 155 Spanish-Filipino tribute-paying families.

-Nineteenth-century chronicler Licinio Ruiz mentions Alman, a settlement said to have been named after a superior kind of guava.
-The town was made a parish independent of Tanjay in 1848, was renamed New Ayuquitan in 1912.
-It is renamed to Amlan by virtue of Republic Act No. 435 on June 7, 1950.
+The town became an independent parish separate from Tanjay in 1848.
+It was later renamed New Ayuquitan in 1912, before being officially renamed Amlan through Republic Act No. 435 on June 7, 1950.

 Heritage structures

-Its Church of St. Andrew the Apostle, completed in 1853 (and said to have taken 50 years to build), is the centerpiece of the town's tourism while providing photo opportunists with a colonial period backdrop.
-The ruins of watch towers against the Moro depredations of old can still be seen in Buswang and near the mouth of the Amlan River; and two others near the school building of Ayuquitan and barrio Calo.
+The Church of St. Andrew the Apostle, completed in 1853 and believed to have taken 50 years to construct, serves as the centerpiece of the town’s tourism and offers a notable example of colonial-era architecture.

+Remains of watchtowers built as defenses against Moro raids can still be found in Buswang and near the mouth of the Amlan River, as well as in areas near the school building of Ayuquitan and in Barangay Calo.

 Geography

+Amlan is 21 km from Dumaguete and 194 km from Bacolod.